 Location: Busteni, Prahova County

 One of the most impressive Neo-Romanian style monuments in Romania, this castle belonged to the richest man in Romania from the early 20th century.
-One of the many properties of Gheorghe Cantacuzino, the descendant of an old Byzantine family, the castle is easily reached from Bucharest and can be visited together with Peles Castle on a one day trip from Bucharest.
+One of the many properties of Gheorghe Cantacuzino, the descendant of an old Byzantine family, the castle can be visited after or before Peles Castle on a one day trip from Bucharest.

 Visiting hours on www.cantacuzinocastle.com